Skip to main content

 • The origins of draping and historical costumes

-• How to prepare your dummy
+• How to prepare and experiment with fabric on a dummy

 • How to cut your piece of fabric